jescab01/elegansNet/elegansPharynx/Simulator/data/Readme.txt

 An original '.graphml' was extracted from: [check Cao's reference].
 Updated with all neurons and their 3D positions from OpenWorm project: c302/NeuroML2.
 Also removed all the edges:'elegans.herm_onlynodes.graphml'.

 Edges were extracted from OpenWorm/c302/c302/data: 'herm_full_edgelist_MODIFIED.csv'.
-It was updated by removing edges from neurons to sensory cells and muscles: 'herm_connectome.csv'.
+It was updated by removing edges from neurons to muscles: 'herm_connectome.csv'.

 Finally, .graphml is updated to 'elegans_herm.graphml' with every node and connection between neurons.